Leases · Retail

 New tenants include female-owned local plant shop Jungle & Loom, upscale corner store Foxtrot, two eateries, and Sea Suite Cruises, which will operate a boat fleet at The Yards Marina.

-Currently underway, Phase II of The Yards will deliver more than 1,260 new multifamily residences, 1.8 million square feet of office space, including exclusive waterfront office, and more than 33,000 square feet of reclaimed waterfront park space.
+Upon completion, Phase II of The Yards will provide more than 1,260 new multifamily residences, 1.8 million square feet of office space and more than 33,000 square feet of waterfront park space.

-“The Yards is at once a local neighborhood and a destination, so our retail success lies in providing everyday conveniences for residents and office workers with buzzworthy restaurants, bars, shops and experiences,” Bobby Swennes, executive vice president and head of the mid-Atlantic and Southeast regions for Brookfield (BN) Properties, told Commercial Observer.
+“The Yards is at once a local neighborhood and a destination, so our retail success lies in providing everyday conveniences for residents and office workers with buzzworthy restaurants, bars, shops and experiences,” Bobby Swennes, executive vice president and head of the mid-Atlantic and Southeast regions for Brookfield (BN) Properties, said in a statement.
 “From Phase I, we learned how effective it is to mix small local businesses, like Steadfast Supply, with beloved brands, such as Lululemon, so there is both discovery and familiarity.”

 Foxtrot inked a 4,300-square-foot lease at 1275 New Jersey Avenue SE and is expected to open in June.
 Jungle & Loom will occupy approximately 2,000-square feet of ground floor space in the same building, with a planned opening date in 2024.